IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/command-syntax.md

 **Named Parameters**
 Take a look at -Newest, notice that the position is named.
 Named means that you can put -newest anywhere in the order of parameters and it will work.
 Let’s check it out Type `get-eventlog -newest 5 application 0,1` and that worked.
 We see that we moved the parameter with a position called named and moved that in front of the positional parameter -logname and we see that the command ran

+**{} Curly braces**
+In some of the commands you’ll see curly braces.

+-Entrytype.
+Notice that it is surrounded by square brackets that start at -EntryType and end at warning} ].
+That shows that the parameter is optional.
+But notice the curly braces surrounding {Error and ending at warning} Also notice the vertical lines between information | FailureAudit | SuccessAudit and Warning.
+What this means is, that if you want to use the parameter -Entrytype you have these choices.
+Let’s try this Type `Get-EventLog application -EntryType warning, error -Newest 20`.
+This command displays any warnings and errors coming from our applications that we are currently running.

+**Required Parameters**
+There’s One thing that I need to show you.
+Let go back to the syntax for get-service.
+Take a look at the first parameter set, notice that the parameter -displayname doesn’t have the square brackets around it.
+This means that if you want to use the first parameter set, you would be required to use the parameter -DisplayName.
+That’s how you know what is required and what is optional.
+Type `get-service -displayname and pick an application` press return, and as you can see that did command run.
+This command displays the service that is associated with the application.

+`So, in most instances this rule would hold true.
+If there are no square brackets around the parameter and the argument, the parameter and the argument are required.
+If there are square brackets around the parameter and the argument the parameter is optional and not required. `

+---

+**Let’s go back to the get-evenlog syntax and review:** Get in the habit of analyzing the syntax of a cmdlet
+1. – indicates a parameter
+2. < > angle brackets indicate an argument
+3. [] If there are two square brackets inside two angle brackets this means that the parameter can take multiple arguments, separated by a comma.
+In this case it would be two numbers.
+4. [Param Arg] Square brackets around the parameter and the argument.
+Means the parameter is optional.
+[Param] Square brackets around the parameter
+	 Because -logname is surrounded by square brackets and the argument is not, that makes -logname optional and the argument required.
+5. Positional Because -logname is surrounded by square brackets and it’s position is 0, this makes this parameter positional.
+So, PowerShell expects -logname and it’s value type to be first in the order of cmdlets.
+6. Named – A parameter that has a position of named can be placed anywhere in the order of cmdlets.
+7. { } Curly braces - a parameter followed by several choices separated by vertical lines and surrounded by curly braces.
+Using this parameter, you can choose various items to expand the functionality of the cmdlet.
+So, with what you have learned in the last two lectures you should be able to figure out command syntax.
+You’re on your way to understanding a lot more about PowerShell.